TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-23-5-signs-should-never-have-a-talk-abroad.md

 <br>

-The mission of this page is simple:
+The mission of [friendsofphp.org](https://friendsofphp.org/) page is simple:

 <blockquote class="blockquote text-center">
     Help programmers to share their ideas and travel as easy as possible